SELF GUIDED AUDIO TOURS HAWAII

 About the Angel’s Landing Hike

-To reach Angel’s Landing, you must first hike nearly 2 miles to Scout Lookout.
-Here’s how it all kicks off.
+To reach Angel’s Landing, you first must hike nearly 2 miles to Scout Lookout.

 Your journey to Scout Lookout begins at the Grotto Picnic Area.
 You’ll start by crossing the road to join the West Rim Trail.
 After a short climb, you’ll pass into Refrigerator Canyon, where you’ve got one last chance to soak up some shade and cool air.

 After that, get ready to work up a sweat as you snake your way up the infamous Walter’s Wiggles, a series of 21 punishing switchbacks.
 But once you reach the top, you’ve made it to Scout’s Lookout!
-Take a look around and catch your breath, because, after that, it’s on to Angel’s Landing.
+Take a look around and catch your breath (whew!), because, after that, it’s on to Angel’s Landing.

 Because there are no chains on this section of the climb, I recommend crossing only if you are confident in your footing.
 For the rest of the ascent, you’ll be able to rely on chains almost the entire way until reaching the summit.
 There are no rails, handholds, or chains at the summit, but sum up your courage to snap your trophy pictures, enjoy your panoramic view, and then brace yourself.
-It’s time to go back down.

 When to go to Angel’s Landing